Knowing your rights as an airline passenger

 They can involuntarily bump you from a flight if there aren't enough volunteers to make room.

-"You bought a plane ticket, you expect to go from point a to point b on this airline and they can just kick you off and they can," said Tampa attorney and legal expert Anthony Rickman.
+"You bought a plane ticket, you expect to go from point a to point B on this airline and they can just kick you off -- and they can," said Tampa attorney Anthony Rickman.

 In 3411's case, United apparently needed to get its own employees to Louisville for another flight.